UnknownSuperficialNight/YTPlaylistDownloader/README.md

 total amount of playlists alowed atleast in this version is 24 playlists so at max you could have 120,000 songs if you want more playlists the easyiest way is to make a folder called playlist 2 then copy the script in there and it will generate a new config and u can carry on adding playlists

+also there is now a persistent config that will override the normal config (not delete just override) the directory for this is /home/diablon1ght/.config/YTP/YTP.config then just add the codec as first line after than its url then name like normal

 you need to add your browser to be able to download with browser how do u do this make a text doc called cookies.txt in the same folder as the script inside the text doc on the first line type the name of your browser supported browsers are: brave, chrome, chromium, edge, firefox, opera, safari, vivaldi